niolabs/docs/docs/service-design-patterns/environment-variables.md

 In general, environment variables can be sourced from two places:

-1. The operating system environment variables
+1. The operating system environment variables.
    Examples:

    ```bash